 My wife asked Thomm about her family and the two of them fell back into Northern dialect.
 I guess the question struck Thomm as personal and she felt more comfortable continuing the conversation with my wife.
 I excused myself and wandered off to explore more of Doi Tung.

 I walked past the Wat and the stupas toward the outcropping that was the actual rocky point of Doi Tung.
-The fog had now crept up the mountain side and beginning to shroud us.
+The fog had now consumed the mountain side and began to shroud us.
 My wife and Thomm were only 35 yards away, but already they were fuzzy and disappearing.
-Benjobe was praying at the Wat.

 To my surprise, I came across a line of nine stone Buddhas semi-hidden in a small dell where the fog gathered thickest.
 They stood at least 10 feet tall and were badly worn.
 The Buddhas were all in the lotus position and fierce Nagas, the mythological, multi-headed serpent, rose above each of their heads.